macs30123-s24/AWS_personality_from_autobiograph/README.md

       link: [Personalities from Biographies](https://autobiographypersonality-a4aj4cqoph3wjksiopgbhw.streamlit.app)
     - > **Note** : The web server is limited by the 4-hour session limit of AWS Academy.

+**Note** : **For the result aggregation (computing the average), we didn't employ parallel computing techniques** such as `numba`.
+This is due to the consideration that the aggregation tend to involve a few hunderds of entries, which can be processed very quickly be CPU.
+In such a case, using HPC techniques seem to be an overkill, in addition to the overhead created by its set up.

 ## References

 1. John, O. P., Donahue, E. M., & Kentle, R. L. (1991).
 Big five inventory.
 Journal of Personality and Social